Marsh-ops/TrialTask/README.md

 # Deliverables

 - Reusable carousel component using `products` data
-- Membership plans page that uses the carousel
+- `/plans` memberships page that uses the carousel
 - `/contact` page with form, validation, and success state
-- README notes explaining:
-  - How to run the project
-  - Where main components live

 ---